-Support the Head Teacher in preventing bullying in school and dealing with incidents when they arise.
-Monitor incidents of bullying - ensure that the Head Teacher records incidents of bullying and reports back to the Governing body with regard to the effectiveness of the Anti-Bullying Policy.
+Governors support the Head Teacher, Class teachers and Support Staff in preventing bullying in school and dealing with incidents when they arise.
+We monitor incidents of bullying - ensuring that the teachers, support staff, headteacher and support staff records incidents of bullying on Arbor- which can also be used to contact parents directly and report back to the Governing body with regard to the effectiveness of the Anti-Bullying Policy and the number of incidents.